rahulbhoyar1995/HF-Spaces-with-Github-Actions-Tutorial/README.md

 #### Step 2: Set up Repository and Spaces App

-Begin by setting up your GitHub repository and linking it with your Spaces app.
+Now, we will link the GitHub repository with your Spaces app.
 Add your Spaces app as an additional remote to your existing Git repository using the command:

 ```
 git remote add space https://huggingface.co/spaces/HF_USERNAME/SPACE_NAME